A Guide to Oregon Eminent Domain Law

-We are a nationwide eminent domain law firm that only represents property owners, never the government or condemning authority.
+We are an eminent domain law firm that only represents property owners, never the government or condemning authority.
 We are licensed to practice law in Oregon and we have experience representing owners throughout the state.
 We help property owners who are impacted by highway and transit projects, pipeline projects, natural gas storage facility projects, redevelopment projects, acquisitions for municipal buildings, inverse condemnation, regulatory takings and much more.
 Did you know that most eminent domain attorneys work on a contingent fee basis?
 With this fee structure, the attorney assumes the risk of earning a fee.
 Also, the government or condemning authority is required to pay your attorney’s fees in eminent domain cases if certain criteria are met.

 Oregon Eminent Domain Process